 When choosing a mattress, there are several aspects to consider.
 The spring count is the main thing.
-This section discusses spring counts and other points you need to bear in mind when choosing a pocket spring mattress, starting with, of course, this main consideration:
+This section discusses spring counts and other points you need to bear in mind when choosing a pocket spring mattress, starting with, of course, this primary consideration:

 The number of springs in the mattress (the spring count)

 This is where it gets a little complicated.
-The number of pocket springs in a mattress differs, but the number of springs in a king size mattress will always be the basis for the spring count.
-The number of springs in a mattress is proportionate to the number in a king size mattress.
-At the most, you can fit 2 000 springs into a single layer of a king sized mattress, but a typical king size one will contain approximately 600 springs.
+The number of pocket springs in a mattress differs, but the number of springs in a king-size mattress will always be the basis for the spring count.
+The number of springs in a mattress is proportionate to the number in a king-size mattress.
+At the most, you can fit 2,000 springs into a single layer of a king-sized mattress, but a typical king-size one will contain approximately 600 springs.